martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 divergence has a closed form.
 The second term involving the likelihood was more tricky.
 We first had to bound it using Jensen's inequality.
 Then we could use the laws of total expectation and covariance to get the means and variances needed at each data point.
-Finally, We could use these together with quadrature to compute the expectations required for our bound on the log likelihood.
+Finally, we could use these together with quadrature to compute the expectations required for our bound on the log likelihood.

 And that's it!
 That's all we need.
 Note that this is all pretty neat.
 As long as